keithbowes/gtk-theme-mist/readme.md

     (gtk3.8-theme\_Mist-Redmond)](http://gnome-look.org/content/show.php?content=155580)
   - work in progress (goal is to match gtk2 version as closely as possible)

-### Known issues

-  - No visual indication of the focused notebook tab

 ## gtk-4.0

   - shares as much code with gtk-3.0 as possible